Colonial States College Hockey Conference

 The Colonial States College Hockey Conference (CSCHC) is a non-varsity club college ice hockey league based in the mid-Atlantic region of the United States.
-The conference is part of the American Collegiate Hockey Association Division 2 and is made up of ten teams from colleges and universities based in New Jersey and Pennsylvania.
+The conference is part of the American Collegiate Hockey Association Division 2 and is made up of teams from colleges and universities based in New Jersey and Pennsylvania.

 History

 The conference was formed on April 14, 2014, by programs previously associated with the Great Northeast Collegiate Hockey Conference (GNCHC).
 The original seven members consisted of Millersville University, New Jersey Institute of Technology (NJIT), Princeton University, Seton Hall University, The College of New Jersey (TCNJ), the University of Pennsylvania, and West Chester University.
-The founder and first president of the conference was Tom Hench (2014-2016).
+The founder and first president of the conference was Tom Hench (2014–2016).
 Andrew Ducko took over as president from 2016 to 2022.
-Sal Capone currently resides as the conference president (2022–present).
+Sal Capone took over as president from 2016 to 2024.
+Currently Alec Artosky is president (2024–present).

+After the inaugural season, the CSCHC put together and all star team to compete in the 2015 ACHA all star challenge.
+Team CSCHC won their opening game 4–1 over the ACCHL.
+The 2015 CSCHC All-stars finished with a 2-2-0-1 record.

 Prior to the 2015–16 season Monmouth University joined the conference from the Mid-Atlantic Collegiate Hockey Association (MACH), raising the total number of teams to eight.
 In November 2015, the ACHA granted the CSCHC an automatic bid into the ACHA D2 Regional Tournament.

 In March 2016, Rutgers University and the University of Scranton were accepted into the conference from the GNCHC following the 2015–16 season.

+At the end of the 2017 ACHA season, the CSCHC participated in the ACHA All-Star Challenge, finishing 6th with a 3–3 record.

 For the 2018–19 season the conference adopted a new shootout rule for regular season games that were tied at the conclusion of overtime, eliminating the "tie" entirely from CSCHC play.
 Following the season the CSCHC took part in the 2019 Men's Division 2 All Star Challenge, along with 12 other DII leagues and one group representing independent programs, which was hosted at West Chester's Ice Line Quad Rinks.
-The team finished 12th with a record of 1-3-1.
+The team finished 12th with a record of 1–3–1.
 In August 2019, TCNJ was announced as a 2020 ACHA Men's Division 2 Regional host, with Loucks Ice Center in Lawrenceville, New Jersey acting as the site for the Southeast tournament between February 28 and March 1.
 This was the first time that a team from The Colonial acted as an official host for an official ACHA event.
 The two teams that advanced to the 2020 National Tournament from this were #3 University of Cincinnati and #7 Miami University.
 The 2020 ACHA National tournament was later canceled due to the COVID-19 pandemic.